1. Overview

 Many faith practices combine these two movements of receptive space and attention to wantings/longings - one gets quiet inside, opens to the More, and then may feel drawn (from within or by Spirit) to pray for someone, to visualize peace, or to be with something that comes up.

+When our bodily experiencing is embraced in loving attention, shifts of healing and insight can occur.
 This loving attention can come from us companioning ourselves, from another person's company, or from a spiritual Presence companioning us'.

-I wonder how many of the differences in language, practices, and beliefs between focusing and many spiritual practices are due to the 'direction' that our energies and attention are offered.
+I wonder how many of the differences in language, practices, and beliefs between Focusing and many spiritual practices are due to the 'direction' that our energies and attention are offered.

 But these same principles apply equally well to our being able to sense into and resonate with what feels to come from outside of us.

 This is the case with most prayer.
-Some experience the Presence of God as being within them.
-At other times, we may pray to Someone or Something that feels to be outside of who we are, often that feels TRANSCENDENT or TRANSPERSONAL (such as to God.)
+Some experience the Presence of God or Spirit as being within them.
+Sometimes, we may pray to Someone or Something that feels to be outside of who we are, something that feels transcendent or transpersonal (such as to God.)
+Many people experience or interpret the guidance and rightness or grace that comes in prayer as if it was coming from outside of themselves.

 4) Connecting these movements to similar ones in other transformational faith practices

-The guidelines from Walsch, and the Course in Miracles, are other examples of these movements.
+The guidelines from Walsch and the Course in Miracles are other examples of these movements.

-Step One - Noticing - "I acknowledge that this situation (strife on the planet, a situation in my own life, etc) doesn't feel like it is working."
+- Step One – Noticing – “I acknowledge that this situation (strife on the planet, a situation in my own life, etc.) doesn’t feel like it is working.”

-Step Two - Pausing - "Realizing this, I can take a moment to acknowledge that my present processes and reactions are not working."
-(Becoming aware that the present set of beliefs and actions and reactions are not working - that something More is needed.)
+- Step Two – Pausing – “Realizing this, I can take a moment to acknowledge that my present processes and reactions are not working.”
+(Becoming aware that the present set of beliefs and actions and reactions are not working – that something more is needed.)

 Step Four – Opening up in Faith to the More –

-In all of these forms mentioned in all of these sections, something is allowed to guide, to direct.
+In all of these forms mentioned in all of these sections, something is

-"I" cooperate with it and can influence it, but primarily I facilitate and allow the movement of what wants to come from a source (inner or outer) that has more wisdom than I know consciously.
+I cooperate with it and can influence it, but primarily I am in a more facilitative role, allowing the movement of what wants to come from a source (inner or

 5) Looking at commonalities between faith practices